-See inside the courtroom where Derek Chauvin will be tried
+See inside the courtroom where Derek Chauvin is being tried

-The demands of the high proﬁle Derek Chauvin court proceedings combined with the limitations of large gatherings during the COVID-19 pandemic have created an unusual courtroom setting in the Hennepin County Government Center in Minneapolis.
+The demands of the high-proﬁle Derek Chauvin court proceedings combined with the limitations of large gatherings during the COVID-19 pandemic have created an unusual courtroom setting in the Hennepin County Government Center in Minneapolis.
 Here's where participants will be positioned in courtroom C-1856.
-Jury selection started Monday, and opening statements are slated for March 29.
+Jury selection started Tuesday, March 9 and opening statements are slated for March 29.

 Seating: Far fewer seats than usual will be available in order to maintain social distancing.
 There will be plexiglass partitions between some seats in the courtroom, and hand sanitizer and sanitizing wipes will be provided for trial participants.